LuisJarquin14/TO-DO-LIST/README.md

 ## Acknowledgments

 - Font Awesome for the icons
+- SweetAlert2 for the alert dialogs
-- Inspiration from various to-do list applications
+- Inspiration from various modern to-do list applications